Mari-em23/my_personal_chatbot/README.md

 ## Preconfiguration :
 To ensure the chatbot works correctly,
 <ul>
-<li>create a virtual environment via this command in the root directory :
+<li>create a virtual environment and activate it via these command in the root directory :

 ```
 python -m venv .venv
+./.venv/Scripts/activate
 ```
 </li>
 <li>Install Ollama